 Cultural differences are among the most common and evident challenges faced with an offshore team.
 When working with a diverse group, one is bound to experience language barriers, cultural gaps, differences in beliefs, and working styles.

 Sometimes all these cultural differences can be while working with offshore teams within the same nation.
 These differences can lead to friction between in-house and offshore teams, affecting their ability to collaborate and deliver quality output.

 Understanding the team’s cultural diversity, beliefs, and emotional quotient can go a long way in mitigating cultural barriers while working with a diverse team.
 It is essential to do your homework and check the cultural compatibility of offshore development companies at the corporate level, process level, and day-to-day interaction level before hiring them as your offshore development partner.

 Here are five ways to ensure cultural compatibility between you and your offshore partner.

-- Be aware of the professional etiquettes of the region you plan to set up your offshore development center at.
+- Be aware of the professional etiquette of the region you plan to set up your offshore development center.